Investment

 Your pet policies should outline:

-• Pet types and sizes allowed: Specify any breed restrictions or weight limits.
+- Pet types and sizes allowed: Specify any breed restrictions or weight limits.

-• Number of pets: Limit the number of pets per household to prevent overcrowding and excessive wear and tear.
+- Number of pets: Limit the number of pets per household to prevent overcrowding and excessive wear and tear.

 Summing Up

 Property owners can effectively manage pet-related challenges by implementing durable flooring, protecting walls, adopting pet-friendly landscaping, and establishing clear pet policies.
-Regular inspections and maintenance will also ensure that the property remains in good condition, safeguarding your investment and keeping your tenants happy.
+Regular inspections and maintenance will ensure the property remains in good condition, safeguarding your investment and keeping your tenants happy.